A COLIBRI Photometric Study of SN 2025bvm: A Normal, Slowly Declining Type Ia Supernova: INTRODUCTION

-In this paper, we present an extensive photometric study of the Type Ia supernova SN~2025bvm.
-The object was first detected on 2025 February 17 by the ATLAS survey \citep{2025TNSTR.641....1T} in the host galaxy NGC~4156 and was spectroscopically classified as a Type Ia supernova on 2025 February 21 \citep{Balcon2025}.
+In this study, we present an extensive photometric study of the Type Ia supernova SN~2025bvm.
+The object was first detected on February 17, 2025, by the ATLAS survey \citep{2025TNSTR.641....1T} in the host galaxy NGC~4156 and was spectroscopically classified as a Type Ia supernova on 2025 February 21 \citep{Balcon2025}.
 Spectra obtained approximately one week before maximum light, available on the Transient Name Server (TNS), clearly show characteristic Si~II lines and the S~II "W-trough" feature.
 These spectral characteristics are highly consistent with those of normal Type Ia supernovae, showing a strong resemblance to archetypal events like SN~2011fe.
 Following its discovery and classification, we performed an intensive multi-band follow-up campaign with the COLIBRI robotic telescope at the Observatorio Astronómico Nacional in San Pedro Mártir, Mexico.
 The high-cadence data obtained allowed for a robust characterization of its photometric properties, which, as will be demonstrated, confirm its classification as a normal Type Ia supernova, consistent with the general population of these events.

-The structure of this paper is as follows.
-In Section~\ref{sec:obs}, we describe the photometric observations and data processing.
-In Section~\ref{sec:analysis}, we present a detailed analysis of the light curves, including a robust methodology for reddening correction and the determination of intrinsic physical properties.
-Finally, in Section~\ref{sec:discussion}, we discuss the nature of SN~2025bvm in the context of normal Type Ia supernovae and summarize our conclusions.
+The remainder of this paper is organized as follows.
+In \S~\ref{sec:obs}, we describe the photometric observations and the data processing.
+In \S~\ref{sec:analysis}, we present a detailed analysis of the light curves, including a robust methodology for reddening correction and the determination of intrinsic physical properties of the sources.
+Finally, in \S~\ref{sec:discussion}, we discuss the nature of SN~2025bvm in the context of normal Type Ia supernovae and summarize our results.